Ducki67/Fortnite-Build-Installer-Plus/README.md

 # ☞ Fortnite Build-Installer(+)
-More builds and Languages added by: **Ducki67** ✅ ℹ️ *NOTE:* ‼️ I do NOT own this i, just made a "better" sort of version of the Installer that uses [FnBuilds github ](https://github.com/n6617x/Fortnitebuilds) and [GalaxiaFN website ](https://galaxiafn.co.uk) . ✅
+More builds and Languages added by: **Ducki67** ✅

+ℹ️ *NOTE:* ‼️ I do NOT own this i, just made a "better" sort of version of the Installer that uses [FnBuilds github ](https://github.com/n6617x/Fortnitebuilds) and [GalaxiaFN website ](https://galaxiafn.co.uk) archives . ✅

 Also all links to the Githubs, Websites, Discord servers,  are available in the Allpication too. ✅

 *Original CODE credits to:* **By Waslyl**